binary-tools

 Unpacking and input buffer length

-When unpacking values from a byte buffer insufficient bytes will not write anything on the output array by default.
+When unpacking values from a byte buffer insufficient bytes will throw a Bad buffer error.

 // throws a 'Bad buffer length' error